egandro/proxmox-cpu-affinity/README.md

 *   **proxmox-cpu-affinity-service**: Systemd service that monitors VM starts and applies CPU affinity rules (Go HTTP REST Server on `127.0.0.1:8245`).
 *   **proxmox-cpu-affinity-hook**: Proxmox hookscript that notifies the service when a VM starts.
-*   **proxmox-cpu-affinity**: CLI tool to manage the service, webhooks, view status and CPU topology.
+*   **proxmox-cpu-affinity**: CLI tool to manage the service, hookscript, view status and CPU topology.

 ## Algorithm